Alejjaandro/Upcomigs-Page/README.md

 ## Presentation
-Hi, this is a project for aweb that shows the latest Upcoming Movies.
+Hi, this is a project for a web that shows the latest Upcoming Movies.
+Developed using React and Bootstrap.

 **You can check the project fully functional here:**
 https://alejjaandro-upcomings-project.netlify.app